The Home Club's foundation is to build a trusted community for the benefit of people and communities.

 Pictured above: Stephi a German National studying business in London and wanting to be a successful female entrepreneur.

 Whilst having a dream, she had no means of realising real life training and mentoring until joining The Home Club.

-Her own words below tell of how she felt from the experience, which developed into what is now known as: 1729 Club,
+Her own words below tell of how she felt from the experience, which developed into what is now known as: the Seraphim Club,

 “I am a 25 year old German National studying business in London.
 I was introduced to Darren via * as I want to become a leading female entrepreneur but just didn't know how or where to begin or how to be an Entrepreneur.

 Darren, via his company The Home Club and his company gave me this opportunity and agreed to mentor me as part of his company’s new, ‘Entrepreneurial Apprenticeship Initiative.’
 Darren’s mentoring program helped me to realize crucial details that will guide me to develop myself in order to have a successful career.
 He showed me how to think critically at every step.
 As a student, you do not realize how important these stages are in a process of building a business as an Entrepreneur.
 People mention Networking, it all the time, but because it seems a daily routine, you simply stop paying attention to keeping shaping it.
 Darren’s great experience and creativity gave me a better vision about how to study clients to satisfy their expectations and necessities, then how to give back showing added value in business.
 Darren also motivated me to ‘dream big’, be innovative, create blue oceans and transform communities.
 A business is not just about making money anymore, but to be able to reshape the future.
 Nowadays, I have stronger and more compelling understanding of business and importantly how to be a successful Entrepreneur, so that when I complete my business studies and begin my business project, then it will be much more solid than before.
 Having the theory and a close look at the practice, gives me a great advantage.